josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 The Complementary Colors challenge showed that opposite colors on the color wheel can make each other appear more vibrant when placed side-by-side.
 However, the strong visual contrast can be jarring if it's overused on a website, and can sometimes make text harder to read if it's placed on a complementary-colored background.
 In practice, one of the colors is usually dominant and the complement is used to bring visual attention to certain content on the page.

 This page will use a shade of teal (#09A7A1) as the dominant color, and its orange (#FF790E) complement to visually highlight the sign-up buttons.
 Change the background-color of both the header and footer from black to the teal color.
 Then change the h2 text color to teal as well.
 Finally, change the background-color of the button to the orange color.

+# Applied Visual Design: Adjust the Hue of a Color
+Colors have several characteristics including hue, saturation, and lightness.
+CSS3 introduced the hsl() property as an alternative way to pick a color by directly stating these characteristics.

+Hue is what people generally think of as 'color'.
+If you picture a spectrum of colors starting with red on the left, moving through green in the middle, and blue on right, the hue is where a color fits along this line.
+In hsl(), hue uses a color wheel concept instead of the spectrum, where the angle of the color on the circle is given as a value between 0 and 360.

+Saturation is the amount of gray in a color.
+A fully saturated color has no gray in it, and a minimally saturated color is almost completely gray.
+This is given as a percentage with 100% being fully saturated.

+Lightness is the amount of white or black in a color.
+A percentage is given ranging from 0% (black) to 100% (white), where 50% is the normal color.

+Here are a few examples of using hsl() with fully-saturated, normal lightness colors:

+Color	HSL
+red	hsl(0, 100%, 50%)
+yellow	hsl(60, 100%, 50%)
+green	hsl(120, 100%, 50%)
+cyan	hsl(180, 100%, 50%)
+blue	hsl(240, 100%, 50%)
+magenta	hsl(300, 100%, 50%)
+Change the background-color of each div element based on the class names (green, cyan, or blue) using hsl().
+All three should have full saturation and normal lightness.